-This past month has provided us with quite a few meaningful and exciting announcements in the field of storage, from futuristic 3D Xpoint technology to the monstrous (and floating) 16 terabyte סמסונג. is also Toshiba And her good partner SanDisk took part in the party with the announcement of chips 3D With enhanced volume of 256 gigabytes each to appear in a few months - and with another intriguing announcement that promises us a significant improvement even within the good old planar chip world.
+This past month has provided us with quite a few meaningful and exciting announcements in the field of storage, from futuristic 3D Xpoint technology to the monstrous (and floating) 16 terabyte סמסונג. is also Toshiba And her good partner SanDisk took part in the party with the announcement of chips 3D With an improved volume of 256 gigabytes each, which will appear within a few months - and also with another intriguing announcement that promises us a significant improvement even in the world of the good old level chips.

 Toshiba is also announcing plans to begin implementing TSV technology for flash drives to drives storage.

-Make sure that every package you see today on the USB driveSSD Your or even your smartphone or tablet actually has several layers of chips in it, but these are all connected to the bottom base layer (which is linked to the other system components) from the sides only.
-TSV technology allows you to abandon the inconvenient side connection for all chips down directly - through the chips.
+Make sure that every package you see today on the USB driveSSD Yours or even your smartphone or tablet actually includes several layers of chips, but these are all connected to the bottom base layer (which is connected to the rest of the system components) from the sides only.
+TSV technology makes it possible to abandon the inconvenient side connection in favor of connecting all the chips down directly - through the chips.

-This method significantly shortens the distance required by the electronic signals to pass and enables the creation of many more interfaces to the base layer (imagine this as a personal elevator in every room in the house, compared with stairs located in both corners of the building), providing lower working voltage and a declared saving of up to 50 Percent of power consumption, along with improved latency and bandwidth for the elements that make up the storage drive.
+This method significantly shortens the distance the electronic signals are required to travel and allows for the creation of many more interfaces to the base layer (imagine it as a personal elevator in every room in the house, compared to stairs located in both corners of the building), giving lower working voltage and declared savings of up to 50 Percentage of power consumption, along with improved residence times and effective bandwidths for the elements that make up the storage drive.

-Using a TSV should enable stacking of more chips in each chassis and chassis so that with 24 or 32 layers of chips we can see volumes storage Higher than ever on all computers and devices around us, regardless of the development of the 3D chip field - which will also benefit from downstream TSV application, incidentally, since these are complementary technologies (3D chips also stack in chassis).
+Using a TSV should enable stacking of more chips in each chassis and chassis so that with 24 or 32 layers of chips we can see volumes storage Higher than ever in all the computers and devices around us, regardless of the development of the field of XNUMXD chips - which will also benefit from TSV's application down the road, by the way, since these are complementary technologies (even three-dimensional chips are stacked in packages).

-There is no doubt that theNAND Not even stopping for a moment - well, that's how it was.
+There is no doubt that theNAND Does not stop even for a moment - it's good that way.